Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 for (auto it = idx.begin(); it != idx.end(); ++it)   // rewrite to this
 ```

-A postfix increment has to copy the iterator, and copying a KV iterator means duplicating a
+Postfix has to copy the iterator, and copying a KV iterator duplicates a host-side handle — too
-host-side handle — affordable to do deliberately, not to do once per loop step, which is why the
-postfix forms are deleted rather than merely discouraged.
-The sweep is mechanical —
-`it++` → `++it`, `it--` → `--it`.
+expensive to do once per loop step.
+The sweep is mechanical: `it++` → `++it`, `it--` → `--it`.

-**The compiler does not find every one.** `rbegin()`/`rend()` hand back a
+**The compiler does not find every one.** `rbegin()`/`rend()` return a `std::reverse_iterator`,
-`std::reverse_iterator`, whose postfix operators belong to the adaptor and are *not* deleted, so
+whose postfix operators belong to the adaptor and are not deleted — so a reverse loop using `rit++`
-`for (auto rit = t.rbegin(); rit != t.rend(); rit++)` compiles clean and performs exactly the
-handle-duplicating copy the deletion exists to prevent.
-Grep reverse loops by hand.
+compiles clean and makes exactly the copy the deletion exists to prevent.
+Grep those by hand.

-**The row type must be default-constructible — and one very common declaration shape breaks that
+**The row type must be default-constructible, and one common shape breaks that without looking
-without looking like it does.** `kv_multi_index` static-asserts
-`std::is_default_constructible_v<T>`.
-That is satisfied by an ordinary row struct, but *not* while
-the compiler is still inside the enclosing class, because a default member initializer is parsed in
-a complete-class context — deferred until the enclosing class is finished.
-So this fails:
+like it.** A default member initializer is parsed in a complete-class context — deferred until the
+enclosing class is finished — so the row is not yet default-constructible while the compiler is
+still inside that class.
+This fails:

 ```cpp
 class [[sysio::contract]] mycontract : public contract {